· 9 min read

 It belongs here completely.
 And it taught me something about curriculum that I had been circling toward for years without being able to name it.

-The Island as a Curriculum Framework
+The Place as a Curriculum Framework

 Longleaf pine, palmetto, Spanish moss, deer moving between trees at dusk.
 The forest is the domain of Slow Down — stillness, sound mapping, patient observation.
 It is sheltered, familiar, and dimensionally complex in ways that engage involuntary attention without overwhelming it.